mdefrance/AutoCarver/docs/source/combinations.rst

 Kruskal's H Combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-See :ref:`Kruskal` for more details on the metric.
+See :ref:`kruskal` for more details on the metric.

 .. autoclass:: AutoCarver.combinations.KruskalCombinations
     :members: save, load